It is easy to understand why some marigolds are popular pot plants. They add bright orange and yellow splashes to patios, porches, and verandas.

 Bees are essential to the ecosystem.
 They pollinate vital crops and plants that feed wildlife, thus sustaining biodiversity.

-Bees are particularly attracted to marigolds, so planting them is very beneficial to the garden.
-Likewise, these powerfully scented, colorful plants attract other pollinators like butterflies.
+Bees are particularly attracted to marigolds, so planting them benefits the garden.
+Likewise, these powerfully scented, colorful plants attract other pollinators, like butterflies.

-If the flowers are not already growing in your yard, it is best to purchase marigold plants or seeds from organic nurseries.
-This will prevent harmful chemical insecticides from affecting pollinators.
+If marigolds are not already growing in your yard, it is best to purchase plants or seeds from organic nurseries.
+Planting them will help prevent harmful chemical insecticides from affecting pollinators.

 5. Attracts Other Beneficial Insects

-Beneficial insects feed on a host of pests that are likely to damage vegetables and other garden plants.
+Beneficial insects feed on pests likely to damage vegetables and other garden plants.
 The return to organic methods has revived this natural method of pest control.

 As a result, certain predatory insects are commercially available.
 You can buy them for your garden.
-Marigolds can also bring in some helpful insects like ladybugs, lacewings, and parasitic wasps.
+Marigolds attract helpful insects like ladybugs, lacewings, and parasitic wasps.

 6. Great Trap Crop